arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![Changing role menu](assets/change-role.png)

-You can also remove an individual member or a group by **selecting their row** and deleting them
+You can also remove an individual member or a group by **selecting their row** and deleting them.

 ![Delete a member](assets/delete-member.png)

 ### Switch Between Spaces

-If you are a part of more than 1 shared space, you can switch to other Shared Spaces at any time using the corresponding menu, which you can find at the top left-corner, and click on it.
+If you are a part of more than one shared space, you can switch to other shared spaces at any time using the corresponding menu, which you can find at the top left-corner, and click on it.

 ![Switch between spaces menu](assets/switch-space.png)